AppleSky6/My-Personal-Hacking-Notes/README.md

 (Maybe i forgot to add some of my notes but i'll do daily updates!)

+Also you can find my own writeups/tutorials on medium : [n4ckhcker-medium](https://medium.com/@n4ckhcker)

 ### 1. Tools

 Tools | Type